Danish ex-immigration minister gets 60 days jail

 The judges said the order had violated Article 8 of the European Convention of Human Rights, which deals with the right to respect for private and family life.

-It had also breached Danish laws, it said, describing Stojberg's violations has having been committed "intentionally or through gross negligence".
+It had also breached Danish laws, it said, describing Støjberg's violations as having been committed "intentionally or through gross negligence".
 She also stood accused of providing parliament with "incorrect or misleading information".

-Some 23 married couples were separated in a policy Stojberg argued was designed to tackle child marriage.
-The women said they had consented to relationships.
+Some 23 married couples were separated in a policy Støjberg argued was designed to tackle child marriage.
+The women said they had consented to the relationships.

-Stojberg of the conservative-liberal Venstre party at the time, plus senior members of the Danish People's Party, said the verdict had come as a surprise.
+Støjberg of the conservative-liberal Venstre party at the time, plus senior members of the Danish People's Party, said the verdict had come as a surprise.

 "I'm very, very surprised.
-I have to say that, and I think it is the Danish values that have lost today, it is not just me, but the Danish values," said Stojberg, who resigned from Venstre in February and is now an independent MP.
+I have to say that, and I think it is the Danish values that have lost today, it is not just me, but the Danish values," said Støjberg who resigned from Venstre in February and is now an independent MP.

-However, the order on separations were not the only controversial measures Stojberg enacted.
+However, the order on separations were not the only controversial measures Støjberg enacted.

 Under her tenure, Denmark had also drawn up plans to seize migrants' jewellery and valuables to cover the costs of their stay in the country.

-At the time, Stojberg defended the policy , saying that Danes are also sometimes required to sell off their valuables before receiving benefits.
+At the time, Støjberg defended the policy, saying that Danes are also sometimes required to sell off their valuables before receiving benefits.
 She had also launched ads in Lebanese newspapers to discourage would-be Syrian asylum seekers from going to Denmark.

-The Monday ruling is final, although it may be possible for Stobjerg to serve some of the sentence wearing an ankle-bracelet.
+The Monday ruling is final, although it may be possible for Støjberg to serve some of the sentence wearing an ankle-bracelet.

 The court verdict comes amid a further hardening of the current left-leaning government's position on asylum, which it seeks to outsource.